 HOW CAN MY DOCTOR HELP ME?

 Our Diabetic Foot Specialists will schedule routine foot examinations allowing him to check your feet thoroughly to check for any unusual signs.
 Our Podiatry team may do testing on your feet to check your circulation and nerve function.
 Your Podiatrists at Pasco-Hernando Foot & Ankle will check the feet and toes for any redness, swelling and sores.
-The best way to effectively maintain your foot health is to book an appointment with our Podiatrists and let the doctor check your feet.
+The best way to effectively maintain your foot health is to book an appointment with our Podiatrist and let the doctor check your feet.

 Custom Diabetic Shoe Program

 Fitting and dispensing of Therapeutic Diabetic Shoes

 Please ask our Pasco-Hernando Foot & Ankle Staff about therapeutic (prescription) footwear, which is a covered benefit for diabetic patients in many insurance plans.
 Proper shoes are needed to help reduce the possibility of painful foot sores and potentially life threatening wounds (foot ulcers).
 Our Podiatry team is here to help you, contact us today.